jenniferbleaux1/msa550-code-files-2025/README.md

 - If a notebook expects data, we’ll include a small sample or link to a public source.

 ## 🆘 Troubleshooting

-### Notebook doesn’t render on GitHub
-- Ensure it’s a normal `.ipynb` (not zipped or tracked by LFS).
-- If the file is huge due to outputs, clear outputs and re-commit.

 ### `git pull` says you have local changes
 - Stash or discard the change (see “Keeping your local changes”).